-During Navratris many people observe vrat or fast.
-While Traditionally people used to fast for nine days, now most people observe the festival by eating one time meal after sunset.
-The auspicious festival of Navratri is characterized by a distinct cuisine especially tailored or those who observe some type of fasting or restrictions on which food items to eat during this period.
+Navratri Food Recipes For Vrat- Navratri is an auspicious Indian festival celebrated all across India.
+The festival is characterized by a distinct cuisine especially tailored around those who observe some type of fasting or restrictions on which food items to eat during this period.

-Eating healthy and nourishing foods becomes really important during festival season marked with fast during day times and it has given rise to a plethora of Navratri dishes which add to the joy of these festivities and also provide a refreshing change along with a balanced and nourishing diet.
+Many see the vrat as a means of detoxifying their bodies.
+Eating healthy and nourishing foods becomes really important during festival season marked with fast during day times.
+This has given rise to a plethora of Navratri dishes which add to the joy of these festivities and also provide a refreshing change along with a balanced and nourishing diet.

-Check out this collection of Navratri fasting Recipes which can be easily made at home.
+Check out this collection of Navratri fasting recipes which can be easily made at home.

 Before You Go...